Bayovic1/Bayovic1/README.md

 Here you'll find some of my work:

-#1 Data Science Projects:** (List some of your data science projects here, linking to repositories if available).
+#1 Data Science Projects: Currently working on some projects, and a few will be dispalyed on the Public Repository.

-#2 Project Management Tools:** (List any project management tools you're proficient in, e.g., Git, Jira, Asana)
+#2 Project Management Tools: Proficient in Git, Jira and Asana

 I am much more interested in Data, and Projects.
 Currently, I am still learning and I love it.
 I hope to collaborate more with individuals with great mindsets in achieving SMART Goals.